Daniel-KM/Omeka-S-module-Menu/README.md

 Copyright
 ---------

-* Copyright Daniel Berthereau, 2021-2023 (see [Daniel-KM])
+* Copyright Daniel Berthereau, 2021-2026 (see [Daniel-KM])

-These features are built for the future digital library [Le Ménestrel], currently managed with [Spip].
+These features were built for various digital libraries, in particular to manage the quick links in the footer.

 [Menu]: https://github.com/Daniel-KM/Omeka-S-module-Menu